aipmhub/chat-plugins-gateway/README.md

 ## 📦 Plugin Ecosystem

-Plugins provide a means to extend the Function Calling capabilities of LobeChat.
+Plugins provide a means to extend the Function Calling capabilities of AiPMChat.
 They can be used to introduce new function calls and even new ways to render message results.
-If you are interested in plugin development, please refer to our [📘 Plugin Development Guide](https://github.com/lobehub/lobe-chat/wiki/Plugin-Development) in the Wiki.
+If you are interested in plugin development, please refer to our [📘 Plugin Development Guide](https://github.com/aipmhub/aipm-chat/wiki/Plugin-Development) in the Wiki.

-- [lobe-chat-plugins][lobe-chat-plugins]: This is the plugin index for LobeChat.
-It accesses index.json from this repository to display a list of available plugins for LobeChat to the user.
+- [aipm-chat-plugins][aipm-chat-plugins]: This is the plugin index for AiPMChat.
+It accesses index.json from this repository to display a list of available plugins for AiPMChat to the user.
-- [chat-plugin-template][chat-plugin-template]: This is the plugin template for LobeChat plugin development.
+- [chat-plugin-template][chat-plugin-template]: This is the plugin template for AiPMChat plugin development.
-- [@lobehub/chat-plugin-sdk][chat-plugin-sdk]: The LobeChat Plugin SDK assists you in creating exceptional chat plugins for Lobe Chat.
+- [@aipmorg/chat-plugin-sdk][chat-plugin-sdk]: The AiPMChat Plugin SDK assists you in creating exceptional chat plugins for AiPM Chat.
-- [@lobehub/chat-plugins-gateway][chat-plugins-gateway]: The LobeChat Plugins Gateway is a backend service that provides a gateway for LobeChat plugins.
+- [@aipmorg/chat-plugins-gateway][chat-plugins-gateway]: The AiPMChat Plugins Gateway is a backend service that provides a gateway for AiPMChat plugins.
 We deploy this service using Vercel.
 The primary API POST /api/v1/runner is deployed as an Edge Function.

 <div align="right">